inttter/iinter.me/content/dont-use-pure-black.md

 > *"Text with low contrast can be difficult to read for people with low vision.
 There are websites that have, for example, poor color combinations such as blue links on black backgrounds.
 They aren’t easy to read even for people with unimpaired vision and can be virtually impossible for people with vision disabilities.
 Strongly contrasting colors can make it quicker and easier to read from your PC."*

-There's also other factors that are determing factors for whether this may apply to you.
+There's also other factors that are determining factors for whether this may apply to you.
 For example:

 * The theme of your design
 * Emphasizing important content against opposite colors (eg. a banner)